 All colleges shall develop and enforce policies regarding the sale, distribution, possession or consumption of alcoholic beverages on campus, subject to state and federal law.
+The Department of Public Safety has primary responsibility for the enforcement of State underage drinking laws as well as the enforcement of Federal and State drug laws.

 Consistent with previous Board policy, the consumption of alcoholic beverages on campus may be authorized by the president subject to the following conditions, as appropriate:

-- a. when a temporary permit for the sale of alcoholic beverages has been obtained and dram shop act insurance has been purchased; b. when a college permit has been obtained: - c. when students bring their own beverages; - d. when alcoholic beverages are provided by a student organization and no fee is charged for attendance or for said beverages.
+- a. when a temporary permit for the sale of alcoholic beverages has been obtained and dram shop act insurance has been purchased; - b. when a college permit has been obtained; - c. when students bring their own beverages; - d. when alcoholic beverages are provided by a student organization and no fee is charged for attendance or for said beverages.